 To make the meringue:

-- Put the room temperature whites in the bowl of an electric mixer, add the salt and start whipping at medium speed for about 1 minute.
+- Put 9 egg whites at room temperature in the clean and dry bowl of an electric mixer.
+Add pinch salt and start whipping at medium speed for about 1 minute.

-- With a spatula transfer the mix to the caramel lined pan.
-The caramel will start to crack when you add the meringue, it’s ok.
-Push gently with the spoon if you see there are empty spaces with no mixture.
+- With a spatula, transfer the mix to the caramel-lined pan.
+The caramel will start to crack when you add the meringue; it’s okay.
+Push gently with the spoon if you see empty spaces with no mixture.
 Spread as evenly as you can.

-- Put in a baking oven pan with at least 1-inch sides.
-Put in the oven, and then slowly add very hot tap water to the pan.
+- Put the mixture in a baking pan with at least 1-inch sides.
+Place the pan in the oven, and then slowly add very hot tap water to it.

 - Bake for 40 minutes and check.
 It should have risen above the rim of the pan and be quite firm to the touch.
 Turn off the oven and leave inside with the door closed.